-In simple terms, the creative process goes like this.
+In some ways, the creative process is simple.
 You tell creatives what you want.
-They develop something and show you it.
-You look at it and you give them creative feedback.
-That tells them what you think.
-They fix whatever you tell them needs fixing.
+They create something and show you it.
+You review it and tell them what you think.
+They fix it so it meets your creative feedback.

-But as per our how to evaluate advertising article, it’s not that simple.
+But as per our how to evaluate advertising article, there’s more to it.

 There’s a lot of work in each step leading up to the creative review session.
-Those steps set the context and influence how you give the creative feedback.
+Those steps set the context and shape how you give your creative feedback.

 The lead up to the creative feedback session

-You lead all the steps up to this point.
-You set the objective, found the budget and wrote the brief.
+You lead all the steps before this session.
+Set the objective.
+Find the budget.
+Write the brief.

 Now it’s the agency’s turn.